syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 </scheduler:SfScheduler>
 {% endhighlight %}
 {% highlight c# %}
-// Creating an instance for custom appointment collection ObservableCollection<Meeting> customAppointmentCollection = new ObservableCollection<Meeting>();
+// Creating an instance for custom appointment collection.
+ObservableCollection<Meeting> customAppointmentCollection = new ObservableCollection<Meeting>();
 var exceptionDate = new DateTime(2021, 04, 01);
-//Adding custom appointment in the custom appointment collection var recurrenceAppointment = new Meeting()
+//Adding custom appointment in the custom appointment collection. var recurrenceAppointment = new Meeting()
 {
     From = new DateTime(2021, 03, 28, 10, 0, 0),